Cassandra SANDLE-BROWNLIE, MBACP

 I offer face-to-face, telephone and Skype sessions - I seek to offer accessible therapy to those who may be unable to physically attend.

-If you would like to begin therapy, we would have an initial consultation, where we would discuss presenting issues and expectations of therapy.
+If you would like to begin therapy, we would have an initial consultation, where we would discuss your presenting issues and expectations of therapy.
 This provides an opportunity to see how we might work together ongoingly.

 Please feel free to contact me by email or phone for any further information you may require.